ddorn/alakajam-chaos/road.md

  ## 16:30 Add waves

+ A bit lost doing other things in the way but it's there

+ ## 19:00

 # TODO: Polish
-- bg: add random triangles ?
-- music !
 - make the player shoot al direction on life losStandardStandardt
 - make a boss fight => power up
 - look at the difficulty curve

+- make enemies move like boids
+- bg: add random triangles ?
+- music !